Ana içeriğe geç

 Update Methods

-Apinizer version upgrade operations can be performed using two different methods depending on whether Kubernetes worker servers have internet access:
+Apinizer version upgrade operations can be performed using two different methods depending on whether your deployment has internet access:

 Online Update